ankisrivastav2023-cloud/BasicStuff/03_feature_selection_Dimensionality_reduction.md

 The consequence of not checking is severe and silent: run log1p on already-logged data and you get log-of-log values.
 Nothing errors.
 Your clustering just quietly becomes wrong.

+EXPLAIN ED IN SIMPLER TERMS:

+Start with what adata.X is
+It's just a big table of numbers.
+Rows = cells, columns = genes.

+              CD3E   MS4A1   ACTB
+Cell 1         100      0    2000
+Cell 2          40      5     800
+Cell 3           0     90    1500
+That's it.
+A grid of numbers.

+The problem
+Those numbers might be raw (straight from the machine), or they might have been cleaned up already by someone else.

+Looking at the table, you can't tell which.
+And your next step depends on knowing.

+It's like being handed a pot of soup and asked to add salt.
+Did someone already salt it?
+If you can't tell, you might double-salt it and ruin it.

+Two ways to tell
+Check 1: add up each row

+adata.X.sum(axis=1)

+Cell 1:  100 + 0 + 2000 = 2100
+Cell 2:   40 + 5 +  800 =  845
+Cell 3:    0 + 90 + 1500 = 1590
+Different totals → raw.
+Nobody's touched it.

+If someone had cleaned it up, every row would add to the same number (usually 10,000), because that's exactly what the cleanup does — it makes all cells equal.

+Check 2: find the biggest number

+adata.X.max()
+Here it's 2000 — big.

+There's a second cleanup step called "log" that shrinks big numbers down.
+After it, nothing is bigger than about 10.

+Big number → the log step hasn't happened.

+What this told them
+Both checks said: raw, untouched.

+Even though the file was named Caron_normalized.h5ad — the word "normalized" right there in the name.

+The name was just wrong.
+Somebody named the file, and the actual contents didn't match.

+So they fixed it

+sc.pp.normalize_total(adata, target_sum=1e4)   # make every row add to 10,000
+sc.pp.log1p(adata)                             # shrink the big numbers
+Two lines.
+Now the data really is what the filename claimed.

+Why bother checking
+Because doing it twice breaks everything — and Python won't warn you.

+Back to the soup: salt it twice and it's inedible, but nothing stops you.
+No error message.
+You only find out at the end, when your results are wrong and you don't know why.

+What to remember
+Before you start work on any dataset someone gives you, run these two lines:

+adata.X.sum(axis=1)[:5]    # all the same number? → already normalised
+adata.X.max()              # smaller than 10?     → already logged
+Ten seconds.
+Then you know what you're holding.

+Don't trust the filename.
+Look at the numbers.

 adata.var_names_make_unique()
 The genes are indexed by gene symbol, and symbols are not unique — several Ensembl IDs can map to the same symbol (paralogs, patches, readthrough transcripts).
 AnnData needs a unique index or lookups like adata[:, "CD79A"] become ambiguous.
 This appends -1, -2 to duplicates.